 Prevention and Treatment

-Some ways to prevent Mpox is by washing your hands, wearing a mask, covering coughs/sneezes, and limiting sex partners.
+Some ways to prevent Mpox are by washing your hands, wearing a mask, covering coughs/sneezes, and limiting sex partners.
 If you have a sore or blister and suspect Mpox, isolate from others.
 Cover the sore up with a large band aid if you must be in contact with other people or do have sex.
 Virtual sex with no in-person contact can be a good alternative while you heal.
 Talk to your partner(s) about any recent symptoms or unexplained sores or rashes.
 If possible, exchanging contact information with sexual partners can help reduce or prevent the spread of Mpox.

 The same vaccine for smallpox is effective against Mpox and may be given by a public health or health care worker.
-If you think you were exposed to Mpox or suspect you have it, please contact your health care provider or local public health department as soon as possible
+If you think you were exposed to Mpox or suspect you have it, please contact your health care provider or local public health department as soon as possible.

 - - -